Academic Catalog

 Literature, Language, and Writing

-English: From literary criticism to creative writing to linguistics, St. Catherine University’s English curriculum affords the chance to learn and grow across interdisciplinary backgrounds.
-The department offers robust, relevant and dynamic courses, many of which fulfill the University’s liberal arts core requirements.
-The department’s literature courses fulfill the arts and humanities requirement, many writing courses meet the writing intensive requirement, and some of the literature and language courses fulfill the women's studies and/or critical studies of race and ethnicity requirement.
+English: With courses in literature, creative writing, professional writing, and linguistics, St. Catherine University’s English curriculum provides students the chance to learn and grow across disciplines.
+The department offers dynamic courses, many of which fulfill the University’s liberal arts core requirements, meet the writing intensive requirement, and some fulfill the women's studies and/or critical studies of race and ethnicity requirement.

-Spanish: Spanish majors at St. Catherine University develop effective linguistic and cultural communication in a Spanish-speaking environment.
-The Spanish curriculum is designed to develop and maintain language proficiency and to inspire global awareness.
-All courses are taught primarily in Spanish.
-To build and maintain Spanish proficiency, students should plan a minimum of one course in Spanish per semester and talk with their advisor about opportunities for study abroad.
-The program also welcomes native Spanish speakers and designs programs specific to their needs and interests.
+Spanish: Spanish majors at St. Catherine University develop effective linguistic and cultural communication skills in a Spanish-speaking environment.
+The Spanish curriculum is designed to develop and inspire global awareness, which is especially important in fields such as healthcare and business.
+The program welcomes native and heritage Spanish speakers and designs programs specific to their needs and interests.

 ESL Offerings

-For students who are non-native speakers of English, English department courses are available to help you develop the language skills necessary to succeed academically.
-Depending on the results of your MELAB, TOEFL, or St. Catherine English Proficiency or Placement Test, non-native speakers may be required to take some of the classes listed below.
-These courses count toward the number of credits required for graduation.
-ENGL 2120 The Immigrant Perspective in Literature fulfills the liberal arts core requirement in literature.
-ENGL 2130W Written Communication for College counts as a writing-intensive course.
+Two English classes are available for students who are non-native speakers of English to help them enhance their academic language skills.
+Depending on their application materials, non-native speakers may be required to take ENGL 2130W Written Communication for College and ENGL 2120 Immigrant Perspective in Literature.
+ENGL 2120 fulfills the liberal arts core requirement in the arts and humanities.
+ENGL 2130W counts as a writing-intensive course.

 ENGL 1250 Reading Literature — 4 credits